aiao-io/aiao/libs/build-stencil/README.md

-# build-stencil
+# stencil

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test build-stencil` to execute the unit tests.
+Run `nx test stencil` to execute the unit tests.